Terradue/doc-tep-geohazards/source/cloud-administrator/cloud-import.rst

         :align: center

 ..
 WARNING::
- You may need to configure specific credentials in order to be able to download data.
-Contact the Terradue's Support at https://support.terradue.com
+ You need to have specific Portal credentials configured, in order to be able to download data from the Portal.
+ Contact the Operations Support team at Terradue to proceed https://support.terradue.com